hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 Architecture Overview
 *********************

-What is the Sawtooth Lake Distributed Ledger?
+What is the Sawtooth Distributed Ledger?
 =============================================

-The Sawtooth Lake Distributed Ledger is a software framework for constructing decentralized ledgers with extensible transaction types.
+The Sawtooth Distributed Ledger is a software framework for constructing decentralized ledgers with extensible transaction types.
 It is comparable to the blockchain ledger that underlies Bitcoin.
-Sawtooth Lake uses a unique mechanism for reaching consensus on the validity of the ledger based on trusted code running inside a hardware-protected Intel Software Guard Extensions (SGX) enclave.
+Sawtooth uses a unique mechanism for reaching consensus on the validity of the ledger based on trusted code running inside a hardware-protected Intel Software Guard Extensions (SGX) enclave.